-INFORMED CONSENT FOR
+INFORMED CONSENT FOR WEIGHT MANAGEMENT

 Anti-obesity Medications: At the time of the writing of this consent form, there are 4 anti-obesity medications on the market.
-These medications include phentermine, phentermine plus topiramate, liraglutide and orlistat.
+These medications include phentermine, phentermine plus topiramate, liraglutide, and orlistat.
 In addition, there are medications that are not anti-obesity medications, but which may be used to augment your weight loss efforts.
-Your provider may assist you with your decision in what is appropriate for yourself.
+Your provider may assist you with your decision on what is appropriate for you.
 Considerations may include the particular nature of the behavioral problem that is being treated, the cost of the medications, the expected length of the prescription time period, and relative and absolute contraindications from one medication that would favor another.
 At all times, the risk of your current health condition should be weighed against the risk/reward of using an anti-obesity medication.
 You are not required to use an anti-obesity medication to lose weight but results are typically better with one.

 Guidelines for Anorectic Usage: